adityahebbani/profile_webpage/README.md

 Then go into the public folder and commit and push to update the static items (adityahebbani.github.io) repository.
 It will then automatically deploy and you can visit it at adityahebbani.github.io.

+It does take a minute to do this.